TROJANFOUNDATION/Trojan-DAO-Monetary-System/README.md

 ## Motivation

 This research and development project envisions and describes an easy-to-use community-specific digital currency, that is governed through a Moloch-type DAO.
 Users can mint, burn, and hold, and participate in its governance, without the constraints of banks.
 The proposed implementation would operate on a public blockchain and would be backed by Ether.
-The system is meant to by fully decentralized, and participatory, and operate on-chain without any need for a centralised point of control.
+The system is meant to be fully decentralized, and participatory, and operate on-chain without any need for a centralised point of control.
 If the Trojan DAO is a "bank-as-performance" then its currency is its "currency-as-performance".
+A currency that is not "bought" or "sold" but rather it is participated in.

 Furthermore, the method described can be forked and the depolyment parameters adapted to the scenario of a fundraising mechanism for Moloch-type DAOs.